abuiles/ember-101/computed-properties-and-observers.md

 });
 ~~~~~~~~

-With that our computed property `capitalizedFirstName` will be called
+Now our computed property `capitalizedFirstName` will be called
-only when the value of the dependent key has actually changed to a
+only when the value of the dependent key has changed to a
 different value.

 ## Observers